Progress on the National Housing Strategy | A Place to Call Home

 Housing Supply Challenge Opens in new tab

-The Housing Supply Challenge invites citizens, stakeholders and experts from across Canada to propose innovative solutions to the barriers that limit the housing supply.
-The Housing Supply Challenge will result in new ideas and solutions that will help more people find an affordable place to call home.
+The Housing Supply Challenge invites citizens, stakeholders and experts from across Canada to propose innovative solutions to the barriers that limit housing supply.
+The initiative will result in new ideas and solutions that will help more people find an affordable place to call home.

 funding committed